ryanallen/words-of-my-perfect-teacher/README.md

 *'bum lnga*, five traditional preliminary practices: [refuge](#refuge), bodhicitta, [vajrasattva](#vajrasattva), [mandala](#mandala) and [guru yoga](#guru-yoga), performed one hundred thousand times each.

 ## Five kāyas
-*sku lnga*, Skt. *pancakaya*, the [three kāyas](#three-kāyas) to which are added the Unchanging Vajra Kāya (*mi 'gyur rdo rje'i sku,* Skt. *vajrakaya*) and the Kāya of Perfect Enlightenment (*mngon par byang chub pa'i sku*, Skt. *abhisambodhikaya*).
+*sku lnga*, Skt. *pañcakāya*, the [three kāyas](#three-kāyas) to which are added the Unchanging Vajra Kāya (*mi 'gyur rdo rje'i sku,* Skt. *vajrakāya*) and the Kāya of Perfect Enlightenment (*mngon par byang chub pa'i sku*, Skt. *abhisambodhikaya*).
 The expression can also refer to the five Buddha families: body, speech, mind, qualities and activity.

 ## Five paths
-*lam lnga*, Skt. *pancamarga*, five successive stages in the path to enlightenment: the paths of accumulating, joining, seeing, meditation, and the path beyond learning.
+*lam lnga*, Skt. *pañcamārga*, five successive stages in the path to enlightenment: the paths of accumulating, joining, seeing, meditation, and the path beyond learning.

 ## Five perfections
 *phun sum tshogs pa lnga*, the perfect teacher, teaching, place, disciples and time.